All degree candidates must meet the graduation requirements set forth in the Faculty Regulations. Briefly, these requirements are as follows:

 Complete all graduation requirements within six years.
 Those taking an authorized leave of absence for active military duty may exceed six years.

 Students anticipating graduation at the conclusion of the current semester must complete a graduation application using Self-Service Banner.
-Each semester, the Registrar’s Office will notify graduating students of the deadline for submitting the application.
+Each semester, the Office of Academic Records will notify graduating students of the deadline for submitting the application.
 A graduation fee will be assessed and billed to all students during the semester of their graduation and it must be paid prior to the graduation date.

 The Law School’s graduation ceremony is held in May.
 January and prospective July graduates of the same year are welcome to participate.